Originally Written by Michaelle Bond for the Philadelphia Inquirer on July 1, 2016

 Last month, a large flatbed truck arrived at Hopewell Methodist and backed up through a gap that a parishioner had widened in the hedges.
 It dropped off the container, which the church bought from Sea Box Inc., based in Cinnaminson, Burlington County.

 Children have started to paint the outside, and church members have put up some drywall inside.
 They expect to finish in mid-August, when the container will resemble traditional rooms, and then it will be shipped.
 A team plans to travel to South Africa in November to cut out three windows and two doors and assemble pieces inside.
+You can view the website if you want to get in touch with windows replacement companies.

 The container will join five others to become the Mosaic Paarl Valley Community Center in Wellington, about an hour outside of the parliamentary capital, Cape Town.
 They will form a rectangle and border a courtyard.